 Water Region: All - These fish will swim in all areas of the aquarium.

-The Bloodfin Tetra is fairly peaceful, but if not kept in large schools they will nip at long-finned, slow swimming fish.
-These Tetras do best with their own kind in schools of 6 or more, with other tetras and characins, Corydoras catfish, and small Loricariids.
+The Bloodfin Tetra is fairly peaceful, but if not kept in large schools, it will nip at long-finned, slow-swimming fish.
+This fish should never be housed with boisterous tankmates.
+It must be housed in a school of its own kind or closely related fish.
+These tetras do best with their own kind in schools of 6 or more.
+Other tetras and characins, Corydoras catfish, and small Loricariids are also good tankmates.

-Same species - conspecifics: Yes - This is a schoaling fish, a minimum school of 6 is best but more are better.
+Same species - conspecifics: Yes - This is a schoaling fish, so it should be kept in a school of at least 6 or more individuals.

 Aggressive (): Threat